tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 Next week we will learn how to [Running React Native Locally](../notes/runningRNlocally.md) and that will require some software installation which you ought to do over the weekend.

+First half of lesson --
+  complete Getting Started tutorial, learn about StyleSheets and Flexbox layoug

+Second half of lesson -
+  Get practice designing screens from scratch and using Gemini with good prompts Try getting Gemini to build a simple app and then explain how it works...
+  Work on installing ReactNative locally

 ---